Neither the United States Marine Corps nor any other component of the Department of Defense has approved, endorsed, or authorized this service.

 We're probably not going to have much notice before setting out on our journey to greet our Marines when they return stateside.
-I'm going to have to have a check list to make sure I don't forget anything, and I thought I'd share it with you.
-This is certainly not all-inclusive; it's just what I could come up with on the fly.
-Many of these things can be pre-arranged to help keep the last-minute details from adding stress to your travel.
+A checklist to make sure you don't forget anything is a great idea.
+Many of these things can be prearranged to help keep the last-minute details from adding stress to your travel.

 Pre-Arrange the Following: